Oldland Common

-Oldland Common is the birthplace of the famous astronomer Sir Bernard Lovell, and is home to the Sir Bernard Lovell secondary school, a designated language college opened by Lovell himself in 1972, once attended by England cricketer Marcus Trescothick and Millwall FC manager, and former Bristol Rovers FC player, Ian Holloway.
+Oldland Common is the birthplace of the famous astronomer Sir Bernard Lovell, and is home to the Sir Bernard Lovell secondary school, a designated language college opened by Lovell himself in 1972, once attended by England cricketer Marcus Trescothick and football manager, and former Bristol Rovers FC player, Ian Holloway.
 Other schools in the village are St. Anne's Church of England Primary School (built in 1837 & initially called Oldland National School) and Redfield Edge Primary School.

 The village lies on the Avon Valley Railway, a three-mile long heritage railway, where it is served by Oldland Common railway station.
 It is part of the civil parish of Bitton which has a population of approx. 9,000 (according to the 2011 Census).
 The village is adjacent to the villages of Bitton and Bridgeyate.

 Oldland Common was first mentioned in the Domesday Book of 1086.
 As was common in the surrounding area, the village was involved in the coal mining industry and had its own pit on Cowhorn Hill during the 1800s.
 The largest employment in the late C18 and early C19 was felt hat-making - half the working population at the time of the 1841 census.

 The largest place of worship in the village is St Anne's Church of England church.
 Its grounds contain a separate social area, the Orchard Rooms.
 Other local churches include the Oldland Methodist Church (shown in photograph above) and the small United Reformed Church.

 The village is home to the 54th Kingswood (St Anne's) Scout Group.

 On 30 October 2012, mobile phone operator EE launched their 4G signal for superfast internet in Bristol, meaning the village of Oldland Common is now connected to 4G.
 The 4G signal mast is situated at Redfield Hill in the village.
 4G from Three, Vodafone and O2 is also now available in Oldland Common.